-- · hearing;
+- hearing;

-- · disease-specific quality of life;
+- disease-specific quality of life;

-- · presence/persistence of OME;
+- presence/persistence of OME;

-- adverse event persistent perforation.
+- adverse events serious haemorrhage and its consequences.

 ACKNOWLEDGEMENTS

 This project was supported by the National Institute for Health Research, via Cochrane Infrastructure, Cochrane Programme Grant or Cochrane Incentive funding to Cochrane ENT.
 The views and opinions expressed therein are those of the authors and do not necessarily reflect those of the Systematic Reviews Programme, NIHR, NHS or the Department of Health.